chuymarin/doa-jenkins-lab/LAB_2.md

 * In this case you should see the contents of your repository

 **Recap**
-What do we did?
+* What do we did?
-What is an SCM step?
+* What is an SCM step?
+* What the "Delete workspace before build starts" does? xD
-What other things do you think that can be done after cloning your repository?
+* What other things do you think that can be done after cloning your repository?